AnadoluUniversityCeng/multiple-tsp/README.md

 In this move we select a random route among all routes and then we replace the hub with a random node.
 There it is *important* to update the hub in the remaining routes of the initial hub.

-Example of the move, random node index is are 10, which is shown in bold.
+Example of the move, random node index is 10, which is shown in bold.
 ```yaml
 Before:
 hub : **49**